 Dockbot is a Groupme bot that automates (to a certain degree) coordination of World Domination battles in Gree Modern War (and similar team events in Crime City and Kingdom Age).
 It is an invaluable tool for the whole team that simplifies battle coordination, improves teamwork, and generally makes wars more efficient, directly resulting in gold savings and more points earned with the same team effort.

 Dockbot provides the following functionality:

-Dockbot is a cloud-based service which requires no software downloads and works with any platform that can run a Groupme client (IOS, Android, Windows, Linux, Mac).
+Dockbot is a cloud-based service which requires no software downloads and works with any platform that can run a Groupme client (IOS and Android native apps, plus the web client on Windows, Linux, Mac).
 Dockbot is designed with simplicity in mind which allows all team members to use it with minimal training.
 Dockbot is NOT a game hack and it does not violate Gree ToS!

 [Home] [Manual] [FAQ] [Get it!]
 [Support]